 Most itemized deductions are subject to a floor, which is a percentage of the adjusted gross income (AGI), that must be subtracted from the itemized amount to determine the deduction.
-For instance, most medical expenses can be itemized, but they are subject to a 10% or 7.5% floor, depending on the taxpayer.
+For instance, most medical expenses can be itemized, but they are subject to a 10% floor.
 So if John Doe has an AGI of $100,000 and a 10% AGI floor, then the first $10,000 of his medical expenses is not deductible.
 Some itemized deductibles have a ceiling, also expressed as a percentage of AGI, which sets the maximum that can be deducted.
-For instance, there is a ceiling of 50% of the AGI for most charitable contributions, which means that John can deduct a maximum of $50,000 for charitable contributions.
+For instance, there is a ceiling of 60% (increased from 50% by the new tax law) of the AGI for most charitable contributions, so John can deduct a maximum of $60,000 for charitable contributions.

 Itemized deductions are claimed on Schedule A of Form 1040, and include the following:

-- Medical and dental expenses minus any insurance reimbursement, subject to a 10% AGI floor.
-The 7.5% AGI floor that was applicable before 2013 will continue to apply until 2016, if the taxpayer or spouse is at least 65.
+- Medical and dental expenses minus any insurance reimbursement, subject to a 7.5% AGI floor.

 - State and local income taxes or general sales taxes, but not both.